-Earlier this year, my colleague Usman Azim provided some great insights on the application of robotic process automation (RPA) in his blog, “Seven tips for executives considering robotic process automation.”
-As a fellow RPA practitioner, I’d like to expand on Usman’s thoughts with this post about the importance of having an enterprise automation strategy.
+Earlier this year, we shared insights on the application of robotic process automation (RPA) in our blog, “Seven tips for executives considering robotic process automation.”
+I’d like to expand on these thoughts with this post about the importance of having an enterprise automation strategy.

-While organizations should start small with RPA, as Usman advised, it is critical to do so in the context of an enterprise vision and plan.
+While organizations should start small with RPA, as we advised earlier, it is critical to do so in the context of an enterprise vision and plan.
 Although small RPA implementations focused on discrete business challenges promise value in terms of freeing up resources for higher-value work and increasing accuracy in repetitive processes, enterprises must take a more strategic view toward RPA implementation.

 Much has been written about the challenges of automation, which include essential governance, process selection, change management and technology scalability.
 It is incumbent on leaders to forge an enterprise-level strategy that addresses these challenges and sets appropriate expectations for initial and recurring investment to realize RPA’s promised benefits.